 An institutional investor with a $164 million stake in Tesla (TSLA), held through 158,000 of the electric car manufacturer’s Nasdaq-listed shares, has publically pleaded with CEO Elon Musk to re-think his move to privatise the company.
 Representatives of ARK Investment Management, the investor in question, have urged the reassessment through an open letter to Musk, on the grounds that they believe that Tesla’s stock price has the potential to reach $4000 within 5 years.
-On that basis, ARK argues that Musk’s stated intent to take the company private at a valuation of $420 a share (investors can currently buy Tesla stock (TSLA) at $320 a share), significantly undervalues the company.
+On that basis, ARK argues that Musk’s stated intent to take the company private at a valuation of $420 a share (investors can currently buy Tesla shares (TSLA) at $320 a share), significantly undervalues the company.

 Why Does Musk Want to Take Tesla Private?